Samuel Moyn ’01, a leading historian, will join the faculty of Harvard Law School starting July 1, 2014 as professor of law.

 “It is a wonderful privilege to join the HLS faculty,” Moyn said.
 “I look forward most of all to the opportunity to learn from such insightful colleagues and talented students.”

-In addition to a J.D. from HLS, Moyn holds an A.B. from Washington University in St. Louis (1994) and a Ph.D. in European history from the University of California-Berkeley (2000).
+In addition to a J.D. from HLS, Moyn holds a B.A. from Washington University in St. Louis (1994) and a Ph.D. in European history from the University of California-Berkeley (2000).